zzzprojects/EntityFramework-Extensions/docs2/pages/documentations/bulk-merge.md

 ## Description

-The EF `BulkMerge` extension method let you merge (InsertOrUpdate/Upsert) a large number of entities in your database.
+The EF `BulkMerge` extension method let you merge (insert or update/Upsert) a large number of entities in your database.

 ```csharp
 // Easy to use